Lineage Plus Agent

 The steps below, and the chart provided, do not support scenarios where custom jars are required for lineage collection, or scenarios where any customization exceeds the size limit of a Kubernetes ConfigMap (1 MiB).
 Full support for Lineage Plus on Kubernetes is still in the development stage.

 To run on Kubernetes, the Agent CLI is required.
-Follow steps 1-3 of the Installation section, and then return here to complete the following prerequisites:
+Follow the steps of the setup section, and then return here to complete the following prerequisites:

 1. Installing the Lineage Plus agent